 steps created by the stones and tree roots rather than placed by human hands.
 In my imagination, it's the kind of place where elves and fairies watch from their hiding places by day and go about their business by night.
 Are there such things as fairies?
 Why not?
 The world would be a very serious place if we couldn't allow our imaginations free rein every now and again!

 A little further on we reached the Strid.
-It's a place where the a river narrows to just a few feet across and where today the water boiled and churned with a frightening ferocity.
-There are large signs which warn of the danger of going near to the Strid - and apparently with good reason.
-According to this website, the water doesn't disappear as it is forced through that narrow channel - it has eroded the ground underneath so that it is now probably as deep as it is wide in other places, and full of chasms and strange rock formations.
+It’s a place where the river narrows to just a few feet across and where today the water boiled and churned with a frightening ferocity.
+There are large signs which warn of the danger of going near to the Strid – and apparently with good reason.
+According to this website, the water doesn’t disappear as it is forced through that narrow channel – it has eroded the ground underneath so that it is now probably as deep as it is wide in other places, and full of chasms and strange rock formations.
 No one actually knows this for sure, because anyone who has gone into the water here has never lived to tell the tale.
 It was a sobering thought, and Lucy and I kept well away.

 We decided to head back the way we had come and started back up the path.
 Just a short way away are the Strid Wood Tea Rooms and it was about time for elevenses, so we shook the dampness off and warmed ourselves up with steaming mugs of coffee and hot chocolate and something tasty to keep ourselves going until lunch time.
 By the time I remembered to take a photo to show you, there was nothing but crumbs left - but you can take my word for it that if you're ever in the area, it's a very nice cafe to visit!